yqaddur1/Class-Projects/README.md

 ## Description
 This project was completed in collaboration with fellow students Hana Ghazi and Denial Tan as part of CSE 5241 Introduction to Database Systems at The Ohio State University SU'21.

-The fictional story begins with Stomper & Wombat's hiring us to design and implement a relational database system as part of their major development effort.
+The fictional company Stomper & Wombat's hiring us to design and implement a relational database system as part of their major development effort.
 We are supplied relevant information about the company, its operations and employee points of view.

 ## Skills
 - SQL